 In addition to being the capital of Italy and the third most visited city in Europe, Rome is also the location of Vatican City- an independent country within Rome's city boundaries.
 Rome receives between 7-10 million tourist visits per year.
 Some of Rome's main attractions include the Colosseum, the Pantheon, the Vatican museums, the Galleria Borghese, and the Spanish Steps.

-There are 3 ways to get from Florence to Rome: bus, flight or train.
+There are 2 ways to get from Florence to Rome: bus or train.

-These are the most popular departure and arrival points from Florence to Rome:
+These are the most popular departure and arrival points when traveling from Florence to Rome:

 If finding a good deal is your main consideration for your trip from Florence to Rome, then we'll help you find the best value travel companies for you:

-Yes, there are direct services available from Florence to Rome with the following travel companies:
+Yes, there are direct routes from Florence to Rome with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Rome from Florence.
+Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.

-When planning your trip from Florence to Rome, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:
+When planning your trip from Florence to Rome, it’s good to keep in mind what tickets to book and their prices in the next 7 days: